HLudmann/imt-secure-hist/README.md

 - pillow
 - tqdm

-Pillow and tqdm can installed with pip but for gmpy2 it's a bit more complicated since the version available on the packet manager has an issue with `random_state`.
+Pillow and tqdm can be installed with pip but for gmpy2 it's a bit more complicated since the version available on the packet manager has an issue with `random_state`.

 To install gmpy2, clone the github repo (make sure to checkout the 2.0.9 branch) and follow the installation instruction.
 You'll need GMP beforehand.